About

 J. D. has served as a pastor of five churches in Kentucky and Indiana and has worked with four church planting teams.
 Over the years he has also served as a coach and mentor to numerous church planters.
 Rather than seeing himself as the “Apostle Paul-type,” he best describes himself as a “Barnabas” to church planters and pastors.
 His desire is to minister alongside of others in order to see them equipped to become all that God desires for them as they multiply disciples, leaders, and churches.

-Over the years, he has written numerous articles and reviews in the area of missions and evangelism and church growth.
-Many of these writings are available at Northamericanmissions.org.
-He is the author of several books: Missional House Churches: Reaching Our Communities with the Gospel, The Barnabas Factors: Eight Essential Practices of Church Planting Team Members, Discovering Church Planting: An Introduction to the Whats, Whys, and Hows of Global Church Planting, Evangelism: A Biblical Response to Today’s Questions, Strangers Next Door: Immigration, Migration, and Mission, Roland Allen: Pioneer of Spontaneous Expansion, and Kingdom Expressions: Trends Influencing the Advancement of the Gospel.
+He has written numerous articles and reviews in the area of missions and evangelism and church growth.
+He has published sixteen books, being the solo author of thirteen: Missional House Churches: Reaching Our Communities with the Gospel, The Barnabas Factors: Eight Essential Practices of Church Planting Team Members, Discovering Church Planting: An Introduction to the Whats, Whys, and Hows of Global Church Planting, Evangelism: A Biblical Response to Today's Questions, Strangers Next Door: Immigration, Migration, and Mission, Roland Allen: Pioneer of Spontaneous Expansion, Kingdom Expressions: Trends Influencing the Advancement of the Gospel, Pressure Points: Twelve Global Issues Shaping the Face of the Church, To the Edge: Reflections on Kingdom Leadership, Mission, and Innovation, Apostolic Church Planting: Birthing New Churches from New Believers, Theology of Mission: A Concise Biblical Theology, and Apostolic Imagination: Recovering a Biblical Vision for the Church's Mission Today.
+His forthcoming book, Understanding Evangelism: Biblical Foundations, Historical Developments, and Contemporary Issues, is scheduled to be published with Baker Academic in the fall of 2025.

-He speaks frequently for churches, conferences, and mission societies.
-He has desire to see local churches reach their “Jersualems, Judeas, Samarias, and the world” with the gospel.
+J. D. speaks frequently for churches, denominations, networks, and mission agencies/societies.
 Believing that every believer is supposed to be a “fruit-bearing” disciple in a local church, he is passionate about seeing the Body of Christ grow as local congregations work to carry out the Great Commission.

-He is married to Sarah who is a physician in Internal Medicine and Pediatrics, working part-time at a clinic for uninsured populations in Birmingham, Alabama.
-They have three young children Hannah, Rachel, and Joel.
-He may be contacted at jpayne@brookhills.org.
+He is married to Sarah, a physician in Internal Medicine and Pediatrics with Christ Health Center in Birmingham, Alabama.
+They have three children: Hannah, Rachel, and Joel.
+He may be contacted at jd.payne@samford.edu or located on Twitter @jd_payne.